 Meet Our River Guides

 Barker-Ewing River Guides are professional boatmen with years of river experience and a thorough knowledge of the natural history of Jackson Hole.
 Sharing their expertise and perspective will add a meaningful dimension to this memorable Snake River adventure.
-This outstanding crew of boatmen have logged more than 200,000 river miles with Barker-Ewing Scenic Float Trips, and we consider them to be our extended family.
+This outstanding crew have logged more than 200,000 river miles with Barker-Ewing Scenic Float Trips, and we consider them to be our extended family.

 Lynn joined B-E in 2019 after spending 18 years as a Class V whitewater guide and trip leader on an impressive number of rivers, including the Gauley, Rogue, Klamath, Salmon, Clear Creek, Truckee, American, and Lochsa.
 Her winters are spent guiding heli-skiing tours in Alaska and ski instructing in Jackson.
 She is an avid mountain biker, skier, wildflower enthusiast, and certified yoga teacher.